Frequently Asked Questions

 Can I use a Bluetooth printer to print kitchen tickets?

 Yes!
 The Epson TM-m10 printer can print receipt and kitchen tickets via Bluetooth.
-There are also Epson TM-m10 printers that print over WiFi and Ethernet cable.
-Visit our online store printer page for more information on Bluetooth ticket printers.
+Visit our online store printer page for more information on Bluetooth ticket printers and check out our Ticket Printing article to learn how to configure your Bluetooth printer as a ticket printer.

 Below we address some miscellaneous ShopKeep questions.